HarikiranGit/GitHubActions--demo/README.md

 the pipeline will checkout my code, login to my docker account to build the image then push it to my DockerHub account.

-once the image is saved in DockerHub we can deploy
+once the image is saved in DockerHub we can deploy to the server